neurodatascience/QLS612-Overview/index.md

 1. Introduction to Reproducibility
 2. Terminal and Bash
 3. Introduction to Python
-4. Python Toolbox for Data Analysis
+4. Intro to NumPy and SciPy
-5. Git GitHub
+5. Git and GitHub
-6. Data Preprocessing in Python
+6. Data Wrangling with Pandas
+7. Classical statistics pitfalls and remedies
-7. Machine Learning 1: Supervised Learning
+8. Machine Learning 1: Supervised Learning
-8. Machine Learning 2: Model selection & validation
+9. Machine Learning 2: Model Selection & Validation
-9. Introduction to Data Visualization
+10. Introduction to Data Visualization
-10. Containers
+11. Containers
-11. High Performance Computing
+12. High Performance Computing

 [Link to lectures materials.](./lectures-materials.html)